Hoyg/azuredevopslabs/labs/vstsextend/eclipse/e2eeclipse/readme.md

     ![New branch](images/createbranch.png)

 1. Return to Eclipse.
-In the project view of Eclipse,right-select the project, choose **Team** and then **pull** to fetch the latest changes, including the new branch just created.
+In the project view of Eclipse,right-select the project, choose **Team** and then **Pull...** to fetch the latest changes, including the new branch just created.
 Click **Finish** in the next pop-up, enter password if prompted, for the operation to complete.

     ![Fetch Changes](images/gitpull.png)